Build Your Own Controller.

 Using the Multi-Touch iPad gestures to bring the objects on the surface, position, resize, color and orient them.

-- Everything can be modified seemlessly through the iPad gestures.
+– Everything can be modified seamlessly through an intuitive interface relying on iPad gestures.

-- Each object can be positioned on a 3-dimensional space (through layers), allowing you to create Swarms, Controls that won’t exist in any physical controller in the World.
+– Each object can be positioned on a 3-dimensional space (through layers), further allowing you to be creative with your controller building.

 All four objects are very simple operators if you consider them separately.
-It is also important to highlight that each operator has a concept of “behaviors” they can be assigned with.
+It is also important to highlight that each object has a concept of “behaviors” they can be assigned with.

 - The Line can trigger a unique MIDI note defined as the “root note.”
 Each time your finger collides a Line, the MIDI note message is sent.
 Then you have the notion of directional detection that you can enable or not.
 When enabled, it will detect in which direction you pass through the Line and trigger the root note if you slide your finger from right to left, or the next note relative to the root note if you slide your finger from left to right.